microsoft/RTVS-docs/samples.md

 This example uses historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes.
-It uses datasets from the Github repository for the samples.
+It uses datasets from the Github repository for the examples.
 While the datasets are relatively small for the purposes of illustration, in practice you can scale those datasets to whatever size makes sense for your application.

 #### Bike rental estimation

-This example demonstrates the Feature Engineering process *TODO: need link for the Feature Engineering process* for builing a regression model to predict bike rental demand using historical datasets.
+This example demonstrates the Feature Engineering process for builing a regression model to predict bike rental demand using historical datasets.
 Similar to the previous example, the datasets are relatively small (17,379 rows and 17 columns) for the purposes of illustration, but can be scaled to whatever size makes sense for your application.

 ### Microsoft R Open (R with MKL) examples